 We focus on portfolio diversification, with a moderate pro-risk stance

 In fixed income, we maintain our global allocations at overweight levels.
-Moderately lower US yields support fixed income across the board, but we see the strongest balance of risk and return in investment grade corporate bonds and emerging market hard currency debt.
+Moderately lower US yields support fixed income across the board, but we see the strongest balance of risk and return in investment-grade corporate bonds and emerging market hard currency debt.

 In currencies, we keep a cautious view on the dollar.
-Although markets have long anticipated Fed easing, it comes as other major central banks are holding interest rates, or in the case of Japan, raising them.
+Although markets have long anticipated Fed easing, it comes as other major central banks are holding interest rates or, in the case of Japan, raising them.

 Finally, we have increased our allocation to gold.
 Gold has clear upside potential in an environment of lower growth, falling US real rates, a weak dollar, and fiscal concerns.